 3) Responsibilities

-Quality Assurance (QA): Ensures that the cleaning validation reports are prepared according to this SOP and regulatory requirements.
-QA is responsible for reviewing and approving cleaning validation reports to ensure compliance with GMP and regulatory standards.
+Quality Assurance (QA): Ensures that the process validation is conducted according to this SOP and regulatory requirements.
+QA also verifies the documentation and approves the validation reports.

 4) Procedure